Global cancer survival rates improve, but wide gaps remain

 In the most up-to-date study of cancer survival trends - between 2010 and 2014 - covering countries that are home to two-thirds of the world's people, researchers found some significant progress, but also wide variations.

-While brain tumor survival in children has improved in many countries, the study showed that for children diagnosed as recently as 2014, five-year survival is twice as high in Denmark and Sweden, at around 80 percent, as it is in Mexico and Brazil, at less than 40 percent.
+While brain tumour survival in children has improved in many countries, the study showed that for children diagnosed as recently as 2014, five-year survival is twice as high in Denmark and Sweden, at around 80 per cent, as it is in Mexico and Brazil, at less than 40 per cent.

 This gap was most likely due to variations in the availability and quality of cancer diagnosis and treatment services, the researchers said.